 A high-functioning alcoholic may be doing a lot in their life right.
-They may be performing well at work, an excellent partner to their spouse or a great parent to their children.
+They may be performing well at work, excellent partners to their spouses, or great parents to their children.
 But with alcoholism, it’s not likely that they are doing all those things at once.
 There’s always some area that will be impacted.
-It’s important to focus on the actual impact that alcohol is having in their life.
+It’s important to focus on the actual impact that alcohol is having on their life.

 No matter how functioning an alcoholic is, they are still doing physical damage to their body.
 Even if they are working hard, they may not enjoy that hard work because they may not survive until retirement.
 Even if they are doing good at work, they may be spending all their money on alcohol.
 By focusing on the elements that are wrong in a person’s life, you can show them that there is a problem that needs to be fixed.